thienbaodeptrai/freestudocu/README.md

 # FreeStudocu 🚀

 **FreeStudocu** is a lightweight browser extension (Manifest V3) designed to remove premium blurs, hide annoying ads, clean up upsell clutter on Studocu, and allow you to download complete documents as high-quality PDFs.
-This project is an enhanced version built directly upon the open-source foundations of **StudocuHack**, introducing an advanced **Factory Reset** feature to purge site storage and session cookies (including HttpOnly keys).
+This project is an enhanced version built directly upon the open-source foundations of **StudocuHack**.
 <div align="center">
   <img src="https://github.com/user-attachments/assets/29f8a5a3-e5a0-4222-829e-dbc5a5000026" alt="FreeStudocu Extension Demo" style="width: 100%; max-width: 750px; height: auto; image-rendering: -webkit-optimize-contrast; border-radius: 6px;">
   <p><i>FreeStudocu: Unblurring Demo</i></p>